 If other docks have already been sited by the Watershed staff for an area that has restricted watercraft access due to the topography, the most recent request may find their dock size limited or their dock placed in a non-preferred area along the shoreline.

-As long as you own the dock, Spartanburg Water will not require you to remove the dock unless the dock becomes in a state of disrepair, or a safety hazard and poses a threat to the public.
-If you wish to replace the dock at some point in the future, then the next marine structure will need to meet all of the current guidelines.
+As long as you own the dock, Spartanburg Water will not require you to remove the dock unless the dock falls into a state of disrepair, or is a safety hazard and poses a threat to the public.
+If you wish to replace the dock in the future, then the next marine structure will need to meet all of the current guidelines.

 - Why is my neighbor’s dock on my frontage?

 When a marine structure has been approved by Spartanburg Water, the Watershed staff identifies the location it will be positioned on its property.
 In most instances the marine structure can be placed directly in front of the adjacent landowner’s property.
 In other instances the topography of the shoreline and the proximity of other installed docks may require the marine structure to be located elsewhere along the shoreline.
 The staff considers the required spacing between docks and the impact to safety of watercraft moving either on the lake or towards adjacent marine structures.